arunkjoyson/SEP_Assignment3/README.md

 ## Preliminary Tasks:

-- [ ] Define API endpoints for data retrieval, submission, and updates.
+- [ ] **Define API endpoints for data retrieval, submission, and updates**
+  - [ ] Design the structure and routes for API calls to manage data

-- [ ] Implement authentication and access control measures.
+- [ ] **Implement authentication and access control measures**
+  - [ ] Integrate OAuth2 or token-based authentication for secure access

-- [ ] Provide documentation and examples for easy integration.
+- [ ] **Provide documentation and examples for easy integration**
+  - [ ] Create detailed API documentation with usage examples

-- [ ] Test API performance with real AI training pipelines.
+- [ ] **Test API performance with real AI training pipelines**
+  - [ ] Conduct performance testing using the actual AI training workflows

 ## Metrics for Success: